Address: 14200 Bonnet Creek Resort Lane, Orlando, Florida 32821,

 Reservations: (888) 353-2009 Hotel Operator: (407) 597-5500

 This is one of the newer resorts in the Disney area, having opened October 2009.
 With a convenient location right in the heart of Disney, the Waldorf is located on land not owned by Disney.
-However it’s been deemed an Official Disney World Hotel, at least through 2019.
-This means that guests of this resort can participate in Disney’s Extra Magic Hours.
+However, it’s been deemed an Official Disney World Hotel, at least through 2019.
+This means that guests of this resort can participate in Disney’s Theme Park Early Entry system.

 What’s the Waldorf Astoria Orlando like?

 Sitting on a 482-acre preserve, this elegant resort might be considered comparable to some of the Disney Deluxe resorts.
 With rates starting at $229 a night at this writing, the Waldorf Astoria is a serious contender for those seeking more luxurious amenities and outstanding service.

 The resort boasts a 7,108-yard championship golf course designed by Rees Jones, the Waldorf Astoria Spa, a very complete fitness center, the WA Kids Club, and complementary bus transportation to and from the Disney parks.
 Views from the Waldorf include the golf course, the pool area, the nature preserve, and some rooms face Disney.

 The Waldorf offers 498 spacious deluxe rooms and suites with separate living rooms, and is connected to a 150,000 square foot convention center.
 The Hilton Bonnet Creek resort is attached to the other side of the convention center, so you can walk from the Waldorf to the Hilton without ever going outdoors.
 A great perk is that guests of both resorts can use the amenities at either resort, including the wonderful pools.